 As long as you stay somewhere within or just outside the Old City walls, you’ll be fine.

 Diyarbakır has long had a bad reputation.
-But had I been unaware of this coming in, I never would’ve imagined this to be so.
+But had I been unaware of this coming in, I never would’ve imagined this to be the case during my visit.

 Since the major fighting between Turkish government forces and PKK rebels in 2016, the security situation has largely been stable.
 The part of the Old City that was destroyed during that time was still being rebuilt as of 2020 and was completely closed off during my visit.